marcosc30/CryptKeeper/README.md

 Keep that master password safe!!
 No matter who encrypted everything is, if you have the password, it's wraps.
 I may add MFA to it in the future to prevent harmful attacks, but since this is not available on the web, an attacker must have both the password and access to the device or the database files, which is a similar level of penetration to being able to beat MFA anyway.

-## Contributing:
-Contributions are welcome!

-## License:
-This project is licensed under the MIT License.
-See the LICENSE.md file for more details.